SirrorsMoore1975/SirrorsMoore1975/Documents/SECURITYCHALLENGE/README.md

 ## Introduction

  No one will wish their user data are sold to some unknown person(s) or an unknown third parties or entities for their own good, or having his/her private life widely open to all others, and not even for any security reason(s).

  Aside from those malicious hackers and/or attacking groups, over the decade, some well known big tech companies are known to have a high concern over "privacy invasion", "harvesting user data", "security breaches", etc., while users are trying to us their technologies provided.

- Their tech are by no mean a very conveninence tools to use and has make our life much more easier to live, and that, some level of private data are necessary for some of those tech, software or scripts to work.
+ Their tech are by no mean a very convenience tools to use and has make our life much more easier to live, and that, some level of private data are necessary for some of those tech, software or scripts to work.
  However, this still gives them __NO RIGHTS__ to use the data as if they own them.